healthcare

 2. Secondary verification with a different model architecture

-3. Human review for any discrepancies
+3. Human review for any discrepancies between the two

 Key insights for healthcare AI